bluekandil/voyage-ai/openai/README.md

 ## Setup

+1. Start by registering on their website at https://platform.openai.com/ and get your API key

-1. Set your OpenAI API key as an environment variable:
+2. Set your OpenAI API key as an environment variable:

     On Windows, use: